Visuals novels on Windows¶

 FAQ: What about "Use Unicode UTF-8 for worldwide language support"?

 Keep it disabled.
-This is a recent feature of Windows 10.
-We do not need it for VNs, it is unrelated, and may cause problems.
+This is intended for highly-specific dev scenarios.
+We do not need it for VNs, it is unrelated, and may cause random problems around your system.

 If you're curious: It sets codepage 65001, overriding codepage 932 (Japanese locale), we do not want this.